Enzo Tarnvanichkul

-Enzo Tarnvanichkul Suphaveera (born 22 February 2009) is a Thai-Spanish racing driver who last competed for Campos Racing in the 2025 Eurocup-3 season.
+Enzo Tarnvanichkul Suphaveera (born 22 February 2009) is a Thai-Spanish racing driver who competes in Eurocup-3 for Campos Racing.

-He previously raced for Campos in the 2024 F4 Spanish Championship.
+Tarnvanichkul previously raced for Campos in the 2024 F4 Spanish Championship.
 He is a member of the Red Bull Junior Team.

 Career

-Karting
+Karting (2018–2023)

 Tarnvanichkul has had a strong karting career since moving to the European stage in late 2018, with his first competition being the 2018 WSK Final Cup in the 60 Mini category.
 However, it wasn't until 2022 when he won his first major title, and it came at the most prestigious karting event, the CIK-FIA World Championship.
 He won the title in the OK-Junior category.
 This attracted the Red Bull Junior Team, which he joined the following year.

-Formula 4
+Formula 4 (2024)

 In late January 2024, Tarnvanichkul was announced to be making his car-racing debut in the 2024 F4 Spanish Championship with Campos Racing.
 In preparation for the main season, he competed in the final two rounds of the 2024 Formula Winter Series.
-Unfortunately, due to his inexperience, Tarnvanichkul only finished 32nd in the championship with a best result of 11th, improving from his first round results.
-However, he had more success in the F4 Spanish Championship, scoring points in the first round at Jarama.
+Unfortunately, due to his inexperience, Tarnvanichkul finished with a bad result of 32nd in the championship with a best result of 11th, improving from his first round results.
+He had little success in F4 Spanish Championship, scoring points in the first round at Jarama.
 After a rough start to the season with just two points finishes from the first two rounds, Tarnvanichkul's form improved considerably over the course of the season, securing his first podium at the Circuit Ricardo Tormo in the fourth round.
 This would prove to be his sole podium finish of the season, as he recovered his season to finish 12th in the drivers' standings, on 69 points.

-Eurocup-3
+Formula Regional (2025–present)

+2025

 In January 2025, it was announced that Tarnvanichkul would be contesting the 2025 Eurocup-3 season with Campos Racing.
 He also joined the team for the final two rounds of the Eurocup-3 Spanish Winter Championship, where he finished 13th in the standings with 22 points, his best finish being two sixth in Portimão and in MotorLand Aragón.

-GB3

 Tarnvanichkul also contested in selected rounds of the 2025 GB3 Championship with VRD Racing.

+2026

+Tarnvanichkul remained with Campos for a second season of Eurocup-3 in 2026.